 - Take a step back and give your program a last, objective look.
 Has the project evolved or expanded since you began planning?
 Is it improved, or is there something missing?
 Try not to second-guess yourself, but be thorough—it’s worth it!

-- The report should include a letter describing the program, activities, attendance and response, plus as many of the following
+The report should include a letter describing the program, activities, attendance and response, plus as many of the following as possible:

 - a brief evaluation of the program written by you, a colleague or an attending parent or caregiver